leonardolanteri/ETL_TestingDAQ/README.md

 * Enviroment for running the script
 * Clock function updated to account for faster sampling speeds.
 Also is faster and fully columnar.

+### RecoLoop.py

+Added root the environment by following instructions [here](https://indico.cern.ch/event/759388/contributions/3306849/attachments/1816254/2968550/root_conda_forge.pdf).
+All I did was the following to get recoLoop to work INSIDE the env:

+`conda config --env --add channels conda-forge` then, `conda install root`